lruslan/ansible-eos/docs/metaargs.rst

 Meta Arguments
 ##############

-Most EOS modules suport additional arguments (meta arguments) in additionl to the arguments available for configuring the resource.
+Most EOS modules support additional arguments (meta arguments) in addition to the arguments available for configuring the resource.
 The meta arguments provide additional connection and troubleshooting arguments for executing tasks in Ansible.

 Not all modules support all meta arguments.
 Please review the individual module documentation for applicability.